kyma-project/community/concepts/documentation-strategy/webiste-engine-poc.md

 #### Advantages:

-- Micro-webistes with generated content pulled from every single module repository
+- Micro-websites with generated content pulled from every single module repository
 - No build process - simplicity
-- Module repositories need to include only one additional file with a list of documents representing the order of the module documents displayed on the webiste.
+- Module repositories need to include only one additional file with a list of documents representing the order of the module documents displayed on the website.
-- UI settings maintaned in one central repository
+- UI settings maintained in one central repository
 - General Kyma documentation located in the central repository

 #### Disadvantages:

 - Long and relatively ugly URL
+- No links back to the central page

 ### GitHub Pages